visit-dav/visit/src/doc/dev_manual/StyleGuide.rst

   * If other header files are included before this files inclusion, it may be making use of their definitions.

 * All variables declared here should be externed.
 Class-scoped static variables should not be defined here.
-* Avoid using directives in header files.
+* Avoid ``using::`` directives in header files.
 They will effect not only the current header file but any files in which the header file is included, directly or indirectly.

 .C File Content
 ~~~~~~~~~~~~~~~